platformsh/platformsh-docs/docs/src/configuration/app/source-operations.md

                 git commit -m "Automated Drupal Core update."
 ```

-The Composer command takes the followin parameter:
+The Composer command takes the following parameter:

 - `--with-dependencies`: use this parameter to also update Drupal Core dependencies.
 Read more on how to [update Drupal Core via Composer on Drupal.org](https://www.drupal.org/docs/updating-drupal/updating-drupal-core-via-composer).